yoon-zh/yoonzh.com/posts/arriving-to-china.md

 # 4. getting around

+### from the airport to your place

+if new to china, set up didi and get a taxi. or if you speak chinese, you could take the city metro 地铁, or train 高铁 if going between cities (ex, arriving to beijing北京 but going to tianjin天津). for train tickets, i use [12306](https://www.12306.cn). note, you NEED your passport for taking trains. *universities usually offer help for booking a pickup, sometimes they pick you up themselves* if you dont speak chinese, just take it.

 ### public transport

 metros and buses are everywhere, and they’re dirt cheap (¥2–¥5 per ride). you can get a physical transport card and reload it as needed, or you can set it up on alipay (press the transport button in main menu) and use a QR like a real chinese. if you don’t read chinese, alipay has your back (supports other languages, should load in your phone's language)